-(oh): The corresponding back vowel (oh) is also raised variably in New York City: vowels in the class of off, lost, more, talk, caught, wash, etc., are raised progressively to mid and high position.
-There is no need for a tensing rule: common short o words before voiceless fricatives /f, $\theta$ , s/ and back nasals/ $\eta$ / were raised at an earlier period and are now included in the New York City class of long open o words: off, lost, cloth, long, song, wrong.
-These are added to the miscellaneous class of words which have coalesced into long open o and form the basis for the variable (oh), along with o before /r/.

-The raising rule for (oh) is a generalization of the raising rule for (eh).
-It is only necessary to remove the feature [-back] from the left hand side of the rule.
-The variable constraint $\langle$ -back $\rangle$ will then appear in the environment for different social classes and ethnic groups, as we will see in Ch.
+bh): The corresponding back vowel (oh) is also raised variably Jew York City: vowels in the class of off, lost, more, talk, caught, sh, etc., are raised progressively to mid and high position.
+There o need for a tensing rule: common short o words before voiceless atives /f, $\theta$ , s/ and back nasals/ $\eta$ / were raised at an earlier period 1 are now included in the New York City class of long open o rds: off, lost, cloth, long, song, wrong.
+These are added to the cellaneous class of words which have coalesced into long open nd form the basis for the variable (oh), along with o before /r/. he raising rule for (oh) is a generalization of the raising rule for the traising rule for (oh) is a generalization of the raising rule for the rais of the rule.
+The variable constraint <-back] from the left d side of the rule.
+The variable constraint <-back> will then the ear in the environment for different social classes and ethnic ups, as we will see in Ch.
 5 below.

-A six-point linear scale parallel to that for (eh) is used to measure the height of this vowel: the great number of diacritics needed in the phonetic quality is matched by the miscellaneous collection of reference points.
-The difficulty of the phonetic description of this vowel is so great that none of these methods are satisfactory, and the following discussion may be of some help.
+six-point linear scale parallel to that for (eh) is used to measure height of this vowel: the great number of diacritics needed in phonetic quality is matched by the miscellaneous collection of erence points.
+The difficulty of the phonetic description of this wel is so great that none of these methods are satisfactory, and following discussion may be of some help.